morph-l2/morph-doc/docs/build-on-morph/build-on-morph/1-difference-between-morph-and-ethereum.md

 ---

-There are a number of technical details that differ between Ethereum EVM and Morph's opzkEVM.
+There are several technical differences between Ethereum’s EVM and Morph's optimistic zkEVM.

-We prepared a list of these differences to let you better understand it.
+We’ve compiled a list to help you understand these distinctions better.

 :::tip
-For the average Solidity developer, these details won't affect your development experience.
+For most Solidity developers, these technical details won't significantly impact your development experience.
 :::

 ## EVM Opcodes